You’re not just selling a product. You’re selling a lifestyle.

 Minna Goods, who we mentioned earlier, takes a similar approach using the Startup theme.
 Minna Goods is a terrific example of a brand that regularly updates their online store, creating new lookbooks to demonstrate the seasonal evolution of their brand.
 They put a lot of thought into the design of their beautiful housewares products, which shines through in the their carefully-curated online lookbooks.

 You can create a Minna-like lookbook by uploading multiple images to a photo editing program like Photoshop and playing around until you’ve achieved a desirable layout.
-If blank slates intimidate you, you can use collage maker tool, and then export your design as an image file.
+(Some free photo editing software may be able to accomplish similar effects.)
+If blank slates intimidate you, you can use a collage maker tool, and then export your design as an image file.
 Create a new page in Shopify, upload it to a new page, and link it to your site navigation.
 Note that different themes use different content container sizes, so keep this in mind when you're designing your layout.

 Regardless of how you create your lookbook, there are several things to keep in mind.
 Below are our top four pieces of advice.